atet/llm/README.md

 The following instructions are broken out into three sections: Installing the necessary common dependencies, leveraging browser-based software that integrates multiple models, and running the most recent models through command line interface (CLI).

-### 2.A.
+### 3.1.
 Common Dependencies for Utilizing Nvidia GPUs for Deep Learning Inference

-i.
+3.1.1.
 Install Nvidia GPU drivers in Windows 10

 In your Windows 10 with Windows Subsystem for Linux 2 (WSL2) environment, install the most recent Nvidia drivers for your GPU in Windows (not in WSL2): https://www.nvidia.com/download/index.aspx